alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/make-first-prototype.md

 <hr>

 ## Give feedback
-If you would like to give feedback about this tutorial, or you’ve got a question, idea or suggestion on how to impprove it, get in touch with the Design System team.
+If you would like to give feedback about this tutorial, or you’ve got a question, get in touch with the Design System team:

 You can get in touch through the <a class="govuk-link" href="https://ukgovernmentdigital.slack.com/app_redirect?channel=prototype-kit" data-hsupport="slack">#prototype-kit channel on cross-government Slack</a>.